Club Q survivors at U.S. House hearing denounce anti-LGBTQ rhetoric - NewsBreak

 Democrats and Republicans on the House Oversight and Government Reform Committee largely sympathized with the survivors, but drew different conclusions about the root issues and what should be done next.
 Republicans said Congress should focus on rising crimes against all victims, pledging to make the issue a priority when they take control of the House next month.

 Two survivors of the Nov.
-19 Club Q attack and the club’s founding owner testified about the shooting , which they said in addition to the physical harm it caused shattered the sense of safety and community the club represented to the LGBTQ community.
+19 Club Q attack and the club’s founding owner testified about the shooting.
+In addition to the physical harm it caused, it shattered the sense of safety and community the club represented to the LGBTQ community, they said.
 Five people were killed in the attack, and 17 others suffered gunshot wounds.

 “Club Q was a second home and safe space not just for me, but for all of us,” one survivor, James Slaugh, said.